 Today’s consumer cares too...85% say they would switch brands to one associated with a cause (Cone 2015).

 What to market about your social impact program?

-To get to the ‘why’ we just mentioned, you must have the ‘what’--the story and data.
+To get to the ‘why’ we just mentioned, you must have the story and data-- the ‘what.'

 To start, social impact programs need to tell a story.
 They need an identity that aligns with your company’s mission.
 Without a story, your community (the ‘who,’ below) won’t be engaged or relate to your company’s positive social impact.
-This is where you should define your social mission and integrate it with your company’s mission and values.
+So the first step is to define your social mission and integrate it with your company’s mission and values.

 Next, the data.
-It is very easy to make a positive social impact, but often times, it’s challenging to measure it.
+It is very easy to make a positive social impact, but oftentimes, it’s challenging to measure it.
 Without a measured performance, you can’t tell the story or leverage your social impact.
-So, if measured, then you can easily show and market the success on the ‘why’ of your program.
+Your second step is to measure your impact (total volunteer hours, dollars donated, impact, etc.), then you can easily show and market the success on the ‘why’ of your program.

 Who is this marketing for?

 In short, every one of your stakeholders.
 But if helpful, we’ve laid out some of the key ones below:

 - Customers (B2B and/or B2C)

 There are three main places to educate stakeholders about your social impact programs: